Blogger: Cubans use creativity to get info online

-While over 200 Internet cafes opened on the island nation this year, she said the cost of using the slow and censored service for just an hour is about $5 — about a third of the average Cuban’s monthly salary.
+While over 200 Internet cafes opened on the island nation this year, she said the cost of using the slow and censored service is about $5 — about a third of the average Cuban’s monthly salary.

 Despite that, she said people are sharing information on thumb drives and can use their cellphones to text and post messages to Twitter blindly, which she compared to sending a message in a bottle since she doesn’t know who is reading what she wrote.
 She joked that when Cuba is free, the country will have to build a monument to the thumb drive, which she said has done more to help the country than many of the people now honored by statues there.